Verrazzano-Narrows Bridge: Lack of walkway or bikeway

 The Verrazzano-Narrows Bridge was not built with a pedestrian walkway.
 At the time, it was seen as too expensive, and planners additionally explained the lack of a walkway as a benefit that would help prevent suicide jumps.
 Non-motorized transportation occurs only if the bridge is closed to regular traffic, such as during the New York City Marathon and the Five Boro Bike Tour.
 In 1976, the Verrazzano-Narrows Bridge was designated as the starting point of the New York City Marathon.
 The 1976 marathon was the first year in the marathon's six-year history that its course went outside Manhattan.
 Since then, the marathon has started at the bridge's Staten Island end every year.
+The bridge is entirely closed whenever the marathon takes place, and it is partially closed during the bike tours.
+Originally, the organizers of these events used the bridge free of charge; in the 2020s, the MTA began requesting that the events' organizers pay a fee to compensate for the loss of toll revenue.
+The MTA ultimately dropped its request that the marathon reimburse the agency for lost toll revenue.

-The lack of a walkway did not completely prevent suicides, since by 1975, four people have died after jumping off the bridge.
+The lack of a walkway did not completely prevent suicides, since by 1975, four people had died after jumping off the bridge.
 The number of suicides has increased over time, despite efforts at deterrence.
 A sign that says "Life Is Worth Living" is located on the Staten Island approach.
 In 2008, the MTA also installed six suicide hotlines on the bridge.
 In December 2019, the MTA began installing a prototype suicide barrier after a series of fatal jumps from the bridge.
 A permanent suicide barrier was installed from 2021 to 2022.